BexTuychiev/strimlitbook/README.md

 ## Roadmap <small id='roadmap'></small>

-I am planning the initial release of the package on PyPI in early 2023.
+I am planning the initial release of the package on PyPI in late 2023.
 After the initial release, I have got fantastic things planned for the library.
 Apart from many tiny quality-of-life features I am adding, my ultimate aim is to make the project a drop-in replacement